JosephTLyons/nCurses-UI-Library/README.md

 #  nCurses UI Library

 ## Description
 -

 ## Background
 - Where this came from
 - Why files are separated how they are
+...

+## UI Methods Explained
+-
+-
+-
+...

 ## How to Use